(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 Distinguishing between silver and copper quarter is very simple.
 Silver ones weigh 6.25 grams and copper ones weigh 5.67 grams.
 There can be a slight decrease in weight due to wear.

 You need to use a scale capable of weighing 0.01 grams to identify silver 1965 quarters.
-You can pick anyone of these.
+You can pick this one.
 They are super cheap and it is a good tool to have to hunt these rare coins.

 If you are coin roll hunting, you can get an idea about the composition of the coin by examining the rim.